How to Make a Multiplayer Game with JavaScript: Tutorial

 For the Phaser game engine to run in your browser, you are going to need to run a local web server.
 The Phaser files will not load without a webserver because browsers block files loading from different domains.

 Create a folder on the desktop and call it Ninja-Multiplayer-Platformer.
 In the terminal, navigate to the directory where you created this folder.
-You have two options for running a local web server, http-server or browser-sync.
+You have two options for running a local web server, http-server

-http-server launches a simple, but powerful, web server.
+launches a simple, but powerful, web server.
 Execute the following command to install the http-server package.

-Run the server with the command http-server.
+Run the server with the command http-server

-Instead of http-server, you can use a tool called Browser Sync, which will automatically reload the browser every time you modify a file.
+, you can use a tool called Browser Sync, which will automatically reload the browser every time you modify a file.
 Install browser-sync with the following command.

 Start the tool with the following command, which will launch the server and reload the browser when you modify any JavaScript file.

-To build an application that leverages PubNub's real-time data APIs, you need to sign up for your account to obtain API keys.
+To build an application that leverages PubNub's real-time data APIs, you need to sign up for your account to obtain API key.
 Remember, PubNub will serve as the server-side infrastructure that powers the online multiplayer functionality of the game.

 Once you’re in the Admin Dashboard, name your application whatever you wish, and click the Create New App button.
 Once you create the application, click on the application and create a new keyset.